- Education and Science»

 If you know someone who is excellent in a particular area – writing, math, history, art, music, or whatever, you may want to engage that person to be one of your child’s tutors.
 Your child will benefit far more than s/he would benefit by attending public school where teachers are only required to know how to teach.
 They are not required to know any particular subject well, but only how to teach it.

-Yes, there can also be the problem that some people who are experts in their field are no good at all at conveying their knowledge to other people, especially children.
+Yes, there can also be the problem that some people who are experts in their field are no good at conveying their knowledge to other people, especially children.
 So you must use your judgment if you decide to engage a tutor for your child.
 Make sure you are getting your child the best teacher/tutor you can afford, because their future depends on it.

 If you have any questions regarding home school, feel free to email those questions to me.
 I will answer them if I can, or point you in the direction where you can find the answers.